solaeus/dust/README.md

 # Dust

 Dust is a data-oriented programming language and interactive shell.
 Dust can be used as a replacement for a traditional command line shell, as a scripting language and as a tool create or manage data.
 Dust is expression-based, has first-class functions, lexical scope and lightweight syntax.
-Dust's grammar is formally defined in code and its minimalism is in large part due to its tree sitter parser, which is lightning-fast and accurate.
+Dust's grammar is formally defined in code and its minimalism is in large part due to its tree sitter parser, which is lightning-fast, accurate and thoroughly tested.

 A basic dust program: